vinixaavier/vagrant-yenv/README.md

 Simple translation of Vagrantfile into YAML configuration file.
 The goal is to set up the environment with VirtualBox and Vagrant, quickly and easily using the YAML markup facility.
+Ansible and Puppet provision is possible.

 ## Quick start

-1. Ensure VirtualBox and Vagrant is installed;
+1. Ensure latest version of the VirtualBox and Vagrant is installed;
-2. Ensure that the Vagrant plugin Landrush installed;
+2. Ensure that the Vagrant plugins installed: vbguest, hosts, landrush, puppet-install, r10k;
 3. Clone this repository;
 4. Edit the environment.yaml with machines you need; and
 5. Run 'vagrant up' to up all machines of the environment;